-• With respect to bill and hold arrangements, we plan to revise sales orders and general ledger entries to facilitate identification of these arrangements at the time they are created.
-We plan to implement written procedures to document all material bill and hold arrangements, as well as other terms and conditions that may impact revenue recognition, such as multiple-element arrangements.
+With respect to bill and hold arrangements, we revised the process of entering in the sales orders into general ledger entries to facilitate identification of these arrangements at the time they are created.
+We instituted written procedures to document all material bill and hold arrangements, as well as other terms and conditions that may impact revenue recognition, such as multiple-element arrangements.
 We plan to perform quarterly assessments of quantities of inventory on hand that are subject to bill and hold arrangements with customers.
-We also plan to enhance existing review controls through the implementation of more detailed checklists and the involvement of additional personnel with knowledge of these arrangements.
+We also instituted enhancements to our existing review controls through the implementation of more detailed checklists and the involvement of additional personnel with knowledge of these arrangements.

-- With respect to reliance on third parties to assist in the calculation of our provision for income taxes, we plan to implement a more formalized process to review the work completed by third parties, including detailed checklists to perform a proper evaluation of each element of the apportionment of state taxes and any related impact on our deferred tax assets. - With respect to the allocation of revenue for multiple-element arrangements involving leased antennas and airtime service agreements, we instituted a new control earlier in the first quarter of 2015 to review each lease at the time of execution in order to assess and document any lease discount arising from reasonably anticipated airtime service agreements.
+- With respect to reliance on third parties to assist in the calculation of our provision for income taxes, we instituted a more formalized process to review the work completed by third parties, including detailed checklists to perform a proper evaluation of each element of the apportionment of state taxes and any related impact on our deferred tax assets. - With respect to the allocation of revenue for multiple-element arrangements involving leased antennas and airtime service agreements, we instituted a new control earlier in the first quarter of 2015 to review each lease at the time of execution in order to assess and document any lease discount arising from reasonably anticipated airtime service agreements.

 We are in the process of further reviewing, documenting and testing our internal controls over financial reporting, and we may from time to time make changes aimed at enhancing existing controls and/or implementing additional controls.
-Because the implementation of our remediation plan was ongoing as of June 30, 2015 and because there was insufficient time as of June 30, 2015 to demonstrate that the new controls implemented as part of the remediation plan were operating effectively as of that date, management concluded that the material weaknesses described in our annual report still existed as of June 30, 2015.
+Because the implementation of our remediation plan was ongoing as of September 30, 2015 and because there was insufficient time as of September 30, 2015 to demonstrate that the new controls implemented as part of the remediation plan were operating effectively as of that date, management concluded that the material weaknesses described in our annual report still existed as of September 30, 2015.